Emily Soothill

 Emily helps individuals use the law to challenge decisions that violate their rights, seek accountability for unlawful treatment and claim compensation for harm that they have suffered.
 She has a diverse caseload which includes public law challenges and complex group claims.

-Emily is currently representing asylum seekers accommodated in Napier Barracks in challenges regarding the adequacy of their accommodation and is bringing a group claim for damages on behalf of individuals detained unlawfully in the controversial Manston short-term holding facility.
+Emily is currently representing asylum seekers challenging the legality of their accommodation at Wethersfield Airfield and on the Bibby Stockholm barge, and is also bringing a group claim for damages on behalf of individuals detained unlawfully in the controversial Manston short-term holding facility.

 Emily has particular expertise in international human rights litigation against corporate actors.
 She has worked on a number of corporate accountability cases, including a claim against African Barrick Gold (Acacia Mining) relating to injuries and deaths at the North Mara Mine in Tanzania and a compensation claim against Anglo American South Africa and AngloGold Ashanti, brought by former gold miners with the debilitating lung disease silicosis, leading to a ground-breaking settlement for 4,365 former miners.